 DxOMark tests camera sensor, lens, and mobile device in a dedicated camera testing lab that is equipped with test targets, lighting systems, light-boxes, light-meters, telemeters, spectrometers, and other specialized equipment.
 DxOMark has carefully designed all test protocols to be bias-free and to ensure repeatability of measurements.
 Below you can find brief summaries of DxOMark camera sensor, and lens test protocols.

 Although I have tried hard to make a full list of online courses and useful photography websites, I feel that there are more and more resources to cover.
-My final conclusion is that it all depends on your continuous desire to learn and excel at photography.
+My final conclusion is that it all depends on your continuous desire to learn and excel in photography.

 Thanks for reading, I hope you enjoyed the article if you have any questions just post below & I will be happy to answer you.